weblette/Node.mjs-Render-Markdown/README.md

 # nodemjs
-Node configured from the ground up using modules
+Node configured from the ground up using ES modules

+includes the boilerplate fora simple express server to quickly spin up a webserver.